cm-jones/cm-jones/README.md

-I'm currently working as a software engineer at an augmented reality startup.
+Hi!
+My name is Cody and I'm currently working as a software engineer at an augmented reality startup in Chicago.

 Some facts about me: